 Amongst the German-speaking inhabitants of Prussia there are many whose ancestors belonged to foreign races.
 When Louis XIV. revoked the Edict of Nantes thousands of French Huguenots found an asylum in the Protestant states of Northern Germany, and they gave a wonderful impetus to commerce, industry, and intellectual life.
 The Elector of Prussia appreciated the importance of repeopling his dominions, wasted and impoverished by war.
 He called Dutch settlers into the province of Brandenburg, where they drained marshes and improved the breeding of cattle.
-Calvinists persecuted by Lutherans, and Lutherans persecuted by Calvinists, met with the same welcome, and colonists arrived from Bohemia, Tyrol, Salzburg, and Switzerland.
-But it was more especially Frenchmen whom he sought to attract, by offering to pay the expenses of their journey, and granting them horses and fields, and the full rights of citizens.
+Calvinists persecuted by Lutherans, and Lutherans persecuted by Calvinists, met with the same welcome, and colonists

+[†] Population of the Eastern Provinces of Prussia (Brandenburg, Pomerania, Prussia, Posen, and Silesia), according to languages, in 1875 :-- arrived from Bohemia, Tyrol, Salzburg, and Switzerland.
+But it was more especially Frenchmen whom he sought to attract, by offering to pay the expenses of their journey, and granting them horses and fields, and the full rights of eitizens.
 These promises were faithfully carried out, and 20,000 Frenchmen settled in Brandenburg, which at that time had only 200,000 inhabitants.
-At Berlin these Huguenot refugees, to the number of 6,000, constituted a third of the population.
+At Berlin these Hugnenot refugees, to the number of 6,000, constituted a third of the population.
 They called a sandy tract to the west of Berlin the "Land of Moabites."
 It is now occupied by the suburb of Moabit.